marabian/useful-llm-stuff/README.md

 * [Ollama](https://ollama.com/) - Open-source, streamlined tool for running open-source LLMs locally.
 Supports command line and Python.
 Offers a convenient container image to help with deployment.
 All the models they support, they quantize in-house.
 It can run as a server/service on your machine, so instead of actually invoking via your python code, you're sending an HTTP request to the local Ollama server running: E.G. (from the ollama docs).
 Ollama is an easy solution when you want to use an API for multiple different open source LLM's.
 It can switch from one to another llm in seconds.

-* [https://lmstudio.ai/](https://lmstudio.ai/) - Tool you can use to experiment with local and open-source LLMs.
+* [LM Studio](https://lmstudio.ai/) - Easy to use desktop app for experimenting with local and open-source Large Language Models (LLMs).
 You can't use multiple different LLM's on the LM Studio as a server.
 It's more for experimenting with different LLMs/parameters and getting it setup quickly using GPU resources.

 * [LangChain](https://www.langchain.com/) - Open-source framework that helps developers create applications using large language models.